RadialDevGroup/ombudsman/ATTENDANCE.md

   discretion.

-* Please plan to work 40 Hours, and no less than 32 doing client-billable, buisness development or adminstrative work, as-available.
+* Please plan to work 40 Hours, and no less than 32 doing client-billable, business development or adminstrative work, as available.

 * The remaining 8 hours may be distributed as each person sees fit and used for personal projects, professional development, twitter, Hardforum, etc.